 Slow Cooker Beef Short Ribs with Red Wine Sauce

-/There’s a certain elegance to slow‑cooked short ribs — the way simple ingredients melt into something rich, tender, and deeply comforting.
+/There’s a certain elegance to slow‑cooked short ribs — the way the ingredients melt into something rich, tender, and deeply comforting.
 In this version, red wine, aromatics, and a hint of warm spice create a silky sauce while the ribs become irresistibly tender.

 WINE PAIRING